 Doctor and nurse attribute success to hospital

-Dr. Jack Haver has a great reason for donating $250,000 to Saskatoon City Hospital Foundation on his late wife’s behalf.
+The late Dr. Jack Haver had a great reason for donating $250,000 to Saskatoon City Hospital Foundation on his late wife’s behalf.

 “We’ve always believed in doing something for people who helped us.
 There were many at Saskatoon City Hospital who did.”

 Jack partially trained at Saskatoon City Hospital while Pat Haver graduated from its School of Nursing.
-“We’re so grateful because the hospital was a big part of our success,” he says.
+“We’re so grateful because the hospital was a big part of our success,” he told the Foundation in 2015.

 The couple met in high school.
 After graduation, Pat went to nursing school while Jack got his BA and applied for the College of Medicine.
 “It was 1945 and I couldn’t get in because spots were reserved for soldiers returning from World War II.”